validmind/documentation/README.md

 #### Supporting `site` directories
 - `_site` — This is where static files rendered by `quarto render` get placed.
-- `assets` — This is where general shared assets live (stylesheets, promotional images, etc.).
+- `assets` — This is where general shared assets live (stylesheets, promotional images, all videos, etc.).
 - `internal` — For internal testing only.
 - `notebooks` — This is where notebooks retrieved from the [`developer-framework` repo](https://github.com/validmind/developer-framework) live.
 - `tests` — This is where test descriptions generated from the Python source in the [developer-framework repo](https://github.com/validmind/developer-framework) live.